 Hotels.com’s promotional tagline is “the obvious choice.”
-Another thing that’s obvious: Hotels.com is all about booking hotels.
+Another thing that’s obvious is that they’re all about booking hotels.
 Unlike other OTAs, such as Priceline and Orbitz, the website doesn’t offer rental cars, cruises, and so on.

-However, despite its name, Hotels.com does offer flights and vacation packages — with a package, you can save some money by booking a flight and a hotel together.
+However, despite its name, they do offer flights and vacation packages — with a package, you can save some money by booking a flight and a hotel together.

 The hotel packages are less comprehensive than what Costco Travel offers, but they’re still valuable.
 You can even find a limited number of activities in certain cities.

 One caveat: Package, flight, and activity bookings are not eligible for Hotels.com Rewards credits, even if you include a hotel.
-Because of that, there doesn’t seem to be any advantage to booking through Hotels.com instead of a site like Orbitz, which does reward these bookings.
+Because of that, there doesn’t seem to be any advantage to booking through their site instead of a site like Orbitz, which does reward these bookings.

-Hot Tip: Even when you book a flight through Hotels.com, you can still earn the airline’s frequent flyer miles.
+Hot Tip: Even when you book a flight through their portal, you can still earn the airline’s frequent flyer miles.
 Just be sure to enter your account number when making the reservation.

 This is especially true if Hotels.com doesn’t offer any major price advantages on flights or packages compared to other OTAs (which was the case in several example searches I tried).
 Because the site is owned by Expedia, which also owns Orbitz, I suspect that these functions are only available since they were easy to set up using Expedia and Orbitz’s backend functionality.